dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 1 row in set
 ```

-If the user wants to see teh currently installed component modules, teh following commands can be used:
+If the user wants to see the currently installed component modules, the following commands can be used:
 ```
 cd /component-module
 ls